 When I’m fishing topwater flies for Smallmouth Bass I like to make longer casts, chugging or popping the popper a few feet off the bank, and then quickly picking up the line and firing it back towards the shore.
 No complaints when it comes to picking up longer amounts of line with the Sector.
 This rod has handled every range of casts I have thrown at it.

 Really the only cons of the Scott Sector S 8107 are some minor points, but really they are little facts about the rod that it actually wasn’t designed to do anyway.
 The rod seems too fast for dry flies and casting at slow rising trout isn’t really in its wheel house.
-While as a mousing stick I think it will do just fine, but jet setting on a trout with this quick stick seems to be a common occurrence.
+While as a mousing stick I think it will work out about perfect, but jet setting on a trout with this quick stick seems to be a common occurrence.
 Also I wouldn’t buy this length if I planned on roll casting, the Sector is designed to be fast, so roll casting isn’t really what it’s known for.
 Also because the rod fishes so well with the short head fly lines we already mentioned, those lines to are not going to help you in the roll cast department either.

 While the new Scott Sector S 8107 isn’t going to take the place of my Scott Radians during the Hex Hatch or even on my next trout streamer trip, it defiantly has a place in my arsenal.
 Especially when I know it’s going to be a long day of casting, the rod is so light and so far very durable.
 It casts tight loops, throws poppers and frogs into heavy cover, and has plenty of power to pull smallmouth bass away from logs and stumps.
 It’s going to be a great rod next time I get to travel again to the salt.
 If your looking for a fast rod the Sector should be first on your list of new fly rods to cast, so please go check one out at your Local Fly Shop.